cameronpovey/facerecognitionandwelcoming/README.md

-# face recognition and welcoming
+# Face recognition and welcoming

+This program uses ageitgey's face_recognition program and looks for people in the webcam view and stores any pictures into the according folder.